JetzNation/math4610/HW/HW 2.md

 iter: 9, approximation: 0.0
 The root is found at 0.0 after 10 iterations
 ```
-I added this line for the Secant method to create a table:
+I added this line to the Secant method to create a table:
 ```
 print(f"iter: {iteration}, x0= {x0}, x1= {x1}, approximation: {x1}")
 ```